WebJet Linhas Aéreas Econômicas: History

-Webjet was founded by Rogério Ottoni in 2004, Webjet planned to start flying the MD-82 from Lion Air that was formerly registered PK-LMN.
-But due to Lion Air Flight 583 disaster, they changed to the 737-300.
-Webjet officially started operations on July 12, 2005, with a Boeing 737-300 operating services from Rio de Janeiro-Galeão to Porto Alegre, Curitiba and Salvador.
+Webjet was founded by Rogério Ottoni in 2004, Webjet planned to start flying the MD-82 leased from Lion Air that was formerly registered PK-LMN which due in 2006.
+But due to Lion Air Flight 538 disaster, they cancel the MD-80 leased and changed to the 737-300.

+Webjet officially started operations on July 12, 2005, with a Boeing 737-300 that formerly operated by Varig and began service from Rio de Janeiro-Galeão to Porto Alegre, Curitiba and Salvador.

 On January 17, 2006, it was sold to Jacob Barata Filho and Wagner Abrahão, owners of companies related to tourism and transportation in the State of Rio de Janeiro.
 The second aircraft was received in November of that year.

 On June 25, 2007, Webjet was again sold to CVC Viagens, the biggest Brazilian tour operator.
 CVC wanted to reduce its dependence on regular carriers, particularly on TAM.
 In December 2007 the third aircraft was received and since then new aircraft were regularly added to the fleet, increasing destinations and frequencies.